Caring, Professional Dental Extractions

 Before the Extraction:

-- We will thoroughly assess the tooth and surrounding area using advanced digital imaging (CBCT) scans to determine the safest approach.
-These scans provide detailed views of the bone, roots, and nerves, allowing for more accurate planning and safer extractions.
+- We will thoroughly assess the tooth and surrounding area using advanced digital imaging (CBCT) scans to determine the most appropriate approach.
+These scans provide detailed views of the bone, roots, and nerves, enabling more accurate planning and the appropriate management of extractions.

-- You’ll have a chance to ask questions, raise concerns, and understand the treatment plan before anything begins.
+- You’ll have the opportunity to ask questions, raise concerns, and understand the treatment plan before it begins.

-- A local anaesthetic will be administered to numb the area fully so that you won’t feel pain during the procedure.
+- A local anaesthetic will be administered to numb the area, so most patients do not feel pain during the procedure, though pressure or movement may be felt.

 During the Extraction: